1859-1860 Key Dates

 December 14 1860 Friday

 USA.
-US Secretary of State Lewis Cass, from Michigan, resigned because of US President James Buchanan’s failure to reinforce US Major Robert Anderson at Charleston Harbour, South Carolina.
+US Secretary of State Lewis Cass, from Michigan, resigned because of US President James Buchanan’s failure to reinforce the US Army garrison of Major Robert Anderson at Charleston Harbour, South Carolina.

 Georgia.
 The Georgia state legislature asked South Carolina, Mississippi, Alabama, and Florida to appoint delegates to a convention to establish a Southern Confederacy.